Mic92/sops-nix/README.md

 <details>
 <summary><b>1.
 Install sops-nix</b></summary>

-Choose one of the following methods:
+Choose one of the following methods.
+When using it non-globally with home-manager, refer to [Use with home-manager](#use-with-home-manager).

 #### Flakes (current recommendation)